BIRA: A Spherical Bistatic Radar Reflectivity Measurement System: Measurement Examples

 \subsection{Spatially Extended Target: Double Sphere}

-To exemplify a spatially extended target object that can still be modelled geometrically, we added an excentric \spheresmall\ diameter sphere orbiting on a radius of 0.6\,m around the larger centered sphere taken over from the previous example.
+To exemplify a spatially extended target that can still be modeled geometrically, we added an excentric \spheresmall\ diameter sphere orbiting on a radius of 0.6\,m around the larger centered sphere taken over from the previous example.
 Both \gls{tx} and \gls{rx} remained stationary at a bistatic angle $\azi - \azo = 10^\circ$ as pictured in \autoref{fig:double_sphere_pic}.
 Rotating the turntable by 360\textdegree{}, we observed the reflectivity of an easily modeled extended target.
 The calibrated reflectivity is displayed in \autoref{fig:2sphere_impresp}.

 Located in the center of the turntable, the reflection from the larger sphere is almost constant, with only minimal excentricity visible from a slight range variation of the peak (\autoref{fig:2sphere_impresp}\,\encircle{a}).
 The smaller sphere reflection path matches the geometric \gls{los} model, unless shadowed by the larger sphere, where diffraction causes both interference patterns and prolonged paths (\autoref{fig:2sphere_impresp}\,\encircle{c}).
 A similar effect occurs when the smaller sphere partially shadows the larger sphere, also causing interference (\autoref{fig:2sphere_impresp}\,\encircle{f}).
 Interaction between both spheres excites additional paths that do not occur when either sphere is measured individually.
-Note that the plotted path lengths correspond to measured round trip distances.
+Note that the plotted ranges correspond to measured round trip distances.

 This straightforward example illustrates how extended targets exhibit complex reflectivity patterns.
 Consequently, robust models are required to aid in the classification of bistatic radar returns in the larger context of \gls{isac}.